polkadot-fellows/RFCs/text/0057-stateful-multisig-pallet.md

 Entities in the Polkadot ecosystem need to have a way to manage their funds and other operations in a secure and efficient way.
 Multisig accounts are a common way to achieve this.
 Entities by definition change over time, members of the entity may change, threshold requirements may change, and the multisig account may need to be deleted.
 For even more enhanced hierarchical control, the multisig account may need to be controlled by other multisig accounts.

-Current native solutions for multisig operations are not efficient and lack functionality.
+Current native solutions for multisig operations are less optimal, performance-wise (as we'll explain later in the RFC), and lack fine-grained control over the multisig account.

 #### Stateless Multisig